 Our mission is to empower communities and individuals with the strength, skills, and resources needed to express and resolve conflicts peacefully and appropriately for their culture and environment.

 To accomplish our mission, we provide and promote peaceful, collaborative conflict resolution.
 We serve diverse communities and offer mediation, conflict coaching, facilitation, training, referrals and restorative justice services.
-We build more peaceful, respectful, healthy, and just communities.
+We strive to build more peaceful, respectful, healthy, and equitable communities.

 - To provide accessible, fair and inclusive problem solving and conflict resolution services